Legal aid in proceedings in France

 You can fill out the online form, download it and print it before submitting it.

-Application for legal aid (online form)
+Application for legal aid (form)

 If you wish, you also have the option to print this form and fill it out by hand, before sending it.